ChadInside/test-tasks/README.md

 # test-tasks
-Various tasks recieved from different companies as part of hiring procedure
+Various tasks recieved from different companies as part of hiring procedures